virtual-labs/tool-vscode-plugin/README.md

     ![image](./images/deploy.png)

-**Note**: If there are multiple experiment folders in a directory, you will have to open the folder on VS Code on which you wish to work and this plugin will work on that folder only.
+**Note**: If there are multiple experiment folders in a directory, you will have to open the folder on VS Code on which you wish to work and this extension will work on that folder only.

 ## Developer Support